plyush1993/OUKS/README.md

 The only requirements are to be familiar with the basic syntax of the R language, PC with Internet connection and Windows OS (desirable), [RStudio](https://www.rstudio.com/products/rstudio/download/) and [R](https://cloud.r-project.org/) (≥ 4.1.2).

 ### Citation :link:
-*OUKS* has been published in the [Journal of Proteome Research](https://pubs.acs.org/journal/jprobs).
-If you use this software to analyze your own data, please cite it as below, thanks:
+If you use `OUKS` in your study, please cite this paper:

 > [Ivan V. Plyushchenko, Elizaveta S. Fedorova, Natalia V. Potoldykova, Konstantin A. Polyakovskiy, Alexander I. Glukhov, and Igor A. Rodin
 > Journal of Proteome Research 2022 21 (3), 833-847.
 DOI: 10.1021/acs.jproteome.1c00392](https://doi.org/10.1021/acs.jproteome.1c00392)